 Many eLearners enrolled in Continuing Education programs are also active members in professional associations and societies.
 Therefore, it’s a huge plus if they’re able to securely store information about these professional memberships directly within the platform.
 Why, you ask?
 One convenience that is allotted to CE program participants is auto-filling membership information for events if or when this is required.

 Let’s use another scenario to illustrate this point: a lawyer in a particular state might have to obtain 24 credits in a two-year cycle.
 Every state has their own MCLE (Mandatory Continuing Legal Education), and lawyers are required to obtain a certain amount of credits for their compliance, or they risk getting disbarred.
 They also have memberships that they obtain at the end of the compliance period.
 So when they finish an event and go through that submission process, having that professional membership data already inputted into the system allows for the correct corresponding certificate (for the right state) to be automatically populated and delivered on their behalf.

 Related: 5 eLearning Trends CE Providers Should Adopt ASAP

 5. Credits Earned

-Finally, it’s important that your CE delivery platform or LMS provides a view of which credits an end user has earned when completing their certifications.
+Finally, it’s important that your CE delivery platform or LMS provides a view of which credits an end user has earned when completing their certificates.
 In many Continuing Education contexts (certainly for CLE), every state or province has their own respective credit requirements to meet.
 While participants should be aware of these requirements and be able to look them up on their professional association’s or organization’s website, having access to the number of credits and the type of credits they’ve earned from within their CE platform dashboard is a big help.

-If you have any questions about other Continuing Education essentials, or technology and trends related to the industry, feel free to reach out to us directly.
+If you have any questions about other Continuing Education essentials or technology and trends related to the industry, feel free to reach out to us directly.
 We’re happy to help!
 We also have an entire resource on this topic… The Ultimate Guide to Delivering a Compelling Continuing Education Experience to Today’s eLearners.